Skip to main content

 Allosterism by small molecules: control of quaternary structure

-The binding of small molecules at allosteric sites may promote or inhibit the formation of the correct functional multimeric structure of a protein.
-One example is ATP phosphoribosyltransferase (APRT), which catalyzes the first step in the synthesis of histidine.
+The binding of small molecules at allosteric sites may promote or inhibit the formation of a protein's correct functional multimeric structure.
+One example is ATP phosphoribosyltransferase (APRT), which catalyzes the first step in synthesizing histidine.
 As we saw with phosphoglycerate dehydrogenase (PGDH), APRT has three domains.
 I and II comprise the active site that is located between them, and a regulatory domain, III (the functional protein is a dimer).
-As with PGDH, APRT is allosterically inhibited by the end product of the pathway, histidine.
+As with PGDH, APRT is allosterically inhibited by the pathway's end product, histidine.
 On histidine binding to the inactive form (1nh7), a large conformational change results (1nh8), as shown in Figure \(\PageIndex{19}\).

 Figure \(\PageIndex{19}\): Conformational changes on pathway end product histidine binding to the inactive form (1nh7) form of ATP phosphoribosyltransferase (APRT) inactivating the enzyme (1nh8)